-But if you’re just getting started with sous vide cooking and you want to spread out the initial expenses over time, see how you like the method, and get more involved with it gradually, which is what I did, you can definitely get by with using Ziplocs as sous vide bags as long as your cooking times are on the shorter side.
+But if you’re just getting started and learning how to sous vide, and you want to spread out the initial expenses over time, see how you like the method, and get more involved with it gradually, which is what I did, you can definitely get by with using Ziplocs as sous vide bags as long as your cooking times are on the shorter side.
 No more than several hours is a safe rule of thumb.
+And not hotter than 158 degrees F.

 If you do decide to use Ziploc bags, make sure you buy the brand name Ziploc as these are BPA-free, and BPA-free bags are the only ones you should be using… no exceptions to that rule if you are even remotely health conscious.